Hornsea: 20th century

 Hornsea Pottery was founded 1949.
 In 1953 the business was moved to the former Wade brickworks (Marlborough Avenue), and the Hornsea Pottery Co.
 Ltd. established 1955.
 The company became a major local employer with 200 persons working by the 1960s.

-The Church of the Sacred Heart (Catholic) was built in 1956 on Southgate.
+The Catholic Sacred Heart Church, Hornsea was built in 1956 on Southgate.

 The Hull to Hornsea railway line was closed in 1964/5.
 Hornsea Bridge Station was later demolished.
 The railway line's closure led to some contraction of the tourist industry, and decline in the town.